Indoor plants are a great way to add some life to your home, but they can also be a source of frustration when pests or diseases strike.

 Be sure to water your plants regularly and fertilize them as needed.

-You can also remove any dead leaves or stems from your plants to prevent pests from using them as a breeding ground.
+You can also remove dead leaves or stems from your plants to prevent pests from using them as a breeding ground.

 4. Aphids